-D. Establishment Period.
-The establishment period for the plant material guarantee will occur beginning at the Final Certificate of Occupancy inspection approval to two (2) years from that date.
-All plantings shall be properly planted as to be in a healthy, growing condition at commencement of the establishment period.
-At the end of the establishment period, any plantings, which are twenty (20) percent dead or greater, shall be replaced.

-E. Notice of Installation/Minor changes

-- The owner or developer must notify the City of the installation schedule.
+- C. Inspections.
+A City representative will perform landscape inspections following a request from the developer.
+The inspection time period is from April 15 to November 15 (actual inspection scheduling depends on plants being in condition to inspect early in the spring or late in fall).
+If an inspection is requested between November 16 and April 15. a financial guarantee is to be provided based on 1.2 times the material cost of incomplete items for a Temporary Certificate of Occupancy as outlined above.
+Beginning April 15, the Applicant then has thirty (30) days to complete items or the City will cash in the amount being held and finish the job with the financial guarantee funds. - D. Establishment Period.
+The establishment period for the plant material guarantee will begin at the Final Certificate of Occupancy inspection approval and continue to two (2) years from that date.
+All plantings shall be properly planted and be in a healthy, growing condition at commencement of the establishment period.
+At the end of the establishment period, any plantings which are twenty (20) percent dead or disfigured shall be replaced. - E. Notice of Installation/Minor Changes - The owner or developer must notify the City of the installation schedule.
 The City may reject any material which is defective or in generally poor condition. - ii.
-Minor changes regarding plant materials per the approved and stamped landscape plan may be altered upon written notification to, and written sign-off by, the City Landscape Architect of species, size, change, and location. - iii.
+Minor changes regarding plant materials per the approved and stamped landscape plan may be altered upon written notification to, and written sign-off by, the City Landscape Architect of species, size, change, and location.
+The proposed changes must be in the form of a marked-up or revised approved landscape plan.
+If only limited areas are impacted, the entire plan does not need to be submitted.

+- iii.
 Minor changes due to seasonal planting problems and lack of plant availability may be approved in writing by the City Landscape Architect when there is no reduction in the quality of plant materials, no significant change in size or location of plant material, the new plant material is compatible with the area and is the same general type (deciduous/evergreen), exhibiting same design characteristics (mature height, crown), as the material being replaced.
-If these criteria are not fulfilled or changes are significant from approved plan, the landscape plan shall be revised and resubmitted for plan approval. - F. Individual (non-subdivision/non-site condominium) single-family requirements - Street trees shall be provided in front of each single-family parcel, in accordance with the standards set forth in the Landscape Design Manual for lots within single-family platted subdivisions. - ii.
-A Street Tree Financial Guarantee will be collected at a rate of four-hundred (400) dollars per street tree required prior to the issuance of a building permit, in accordance with the provisions of Chapter 26.5 of the Novi Code of Ordinances.
-No Final Certificate of Occupancy will be granted until the trees have been planted by the developer/builder or homeowner and inspected by the City.
-Trees shall be guaranteed by the developer/builder or homeowner for (2) growing seasons after installation.
-All unhealthy and dead trees shall be replaced by the developer/builder or homeowner within three (3) months following notice, or the next appropriate planting period, whichever occurs first.
-All replacement trees shall be guaranteed by the developer/builder homeowner for an additional two (2) years, after which time a final inspection will be conducted at the request of developer/builder homeowner.
-The Street Tree Financial Guarantee will not be reduced until the trees have been planted and accepted by the City.

-iii.
-The developer/builder or homeowner shall depict the street trees on the plot plan, which shall be reviewed by the City.
+If the applicant purchases and/or installs unapproved material, they do so at the risk that they may need to be removed if the change is not approved. - iv.
+If these criteria are not fulfilled or changes from the approved plan are significant in terms of number of plantings changed or in planting layout, such that the provided plan is not predominately representative of the actual installed plantings, a revised or as -built plan and an additional review fee will be required.